Rivalz-ai/ADCS-docs/IRDefinition.md

 # IR Definition

-- Initial request is a dynamic object that combine all inputs in the node definition.
+- Initial request is a dynamic object that contain all inputs in the node definition.
 - Adapter/Provider: have a static definition of the input and output schema.

 ```json